JOHN HENRY HALL 1887–1971

 Died: 12th July 1971 at Great Gonerby, Lincolnshire

-Age four living with parents George W, a railway signalman who was born in St Albans, Hertfordshire, mother Rosina and brother William who was born in Wakefield, Derbyshire.
-They are living at 7 West View, Ovenden, Halifax.
+Age four living with parents George W, 28, a railway signalman who was born in St Albans, Hertfordshire, mother Rosina, 26, and brother William, 1, who was born in Wakefield, Derbyshire.
+They were living at 7 West View, Ovenden, Halifax.

 Military Service before WWI

 Attestation: enlisted 17th November, 1909, Nottingham.
 Previously a territorial with the 8th Battalion, The Sherwood Foresters.

 Service Number: 4947

 Fresh complexion, blue eyes, brown hair, height 5ft 6ins, weight 127 lbs.